Ng Ka Ling v Director of Immigration: Effects

-After the CFA's interpretation of Article 24, then-Secretary for Security Regina Ip warned in the Legislative Council that a total of 1.67 million could move from Mainland China to Hong Kong within 10 years; if all of the 700,000 eligible persons of the first generation were to be admitted within three years, 640 one-way permit holders, on average, would need to be admitted each day.
+After the CFA's interpretation of Article 24, then-Secretary for Security Regina Ip warned in the Legislative Council that a total of 1.67 million people could move from mainland China to Hong Kong within 10 years; if all of the 700,000 eligible persons of the first generation were to be admitted within three years, 640 one-way permit holders, on average, would need to be admitted each day.
 Despite opposition, then-Chief Executive Tung Chee-hwa made a report on 21 May 1999 to the Central People's Government of China in which he requested the Central Government to refer the relevant Basic Law provisions to the NPCSC for interpretation.

-On 26 June 1999, the NPCSC responded to the request of the Chief Executive and issued an interpretation of Art.24(2)(3) of the Hong Kong Basic Law.
+On 26 June 1999, the NPCSC responded to the request of the Chief Executive and issued an interpretation of Article 24(2)(3) of the Hong Kong Basic Law.
 The NPCSC stated that provisions interpreted by the CFA in Ng Ka Ling v Director of Immigration concern affairs which are the responsibility of the Central Authorities and the relationship between the Central Authorities and the Hong Kong Special Administrative Region.
 The NPCSC also declared that the Court of Final Appeal, before making its judgment, failed to seek an interpretation of the provisions from the NPCSC in accordance with the provisions of Article 158(3) of the Basic Law.
-In its interpretation of Article 24(3), the NPCSC stated that mainland-born children of Hong Kong permanent residents enjoy the right of abode only if one of their parents have acquired Hong Kong permanent residency at the time of birth of the children.
+In its interpretation of Article 24(3), the NPCSC stated that mainland-born children of Hong Kong permanent residents enjoy the right of abode only if one of their parents had acquired Hong Kong permanent residency at the time of birth of the children.

 In effect, the NPCSC interpretation overturned the CFA's decision in Ng Ka Ling v Director of Immigration.
 An amendment to the Immigration Ordinance moved by the Secretary for Security, encapsulating the NPCSC interpretation, was passed by the Legislative Council in July 1999.